julian-matthews/incidental-memory-RSVP/README.md

 The critical m-files for running the experiment are in the [`scripts`](./scripts/run_experiment) subfolder.

 ## Methods:
-A simplified schematic of our 'incidental' RSVP task:
+A simplified schematic of our *incidental* RSVP task:

 ![methods]